human-ai-lab/TTSDS-ID-JP/README.md

 │   │   │   │   ├── grault.wav
 ```

+**If you want to resume fine-tuning from a checkpoint, run steps 1, 2, 3, and 6, and skip steps 4 and 5.**

 1. Clone `Style-Bert-VITS2` repository and install `uv` and required packages (you may also use `pip`; using `uv` is optional)
   ```sh
   import os